Sunrise Energy Co., Ltd.

 Diversity and Advancement of Preparation Technology: The Lead of N-Type Solar Panels

 On the track of preparation technology, P-type and N-type solar panels present distinctly different landscapes.
 P-type modules have evolved from traditional aluminum back field technology to PERC technology, achieving significant improvements in photoelectric conversion efficiency through innovations in the passivation layer on the back of the cell.
-However, as PERC technology approaches its efficiency limit, the further development of P-type modules faces bottlenecks.
+However, as PERC technology approaches its efficiency limit, the further development of mono PERC PV modules faces bottlenecks.

 In contrast, the preparation technology of N-type solar panels appears more diverse and full of potential.
 Technologies such as TOPCon, HJT, PERT/PERL, and IBC are developing in parallel, not only exhibiting excellent conversion efficiency but also possessing superior characteristics such as anti-degradation and low temperature coefficients.